FuReSH/tool-usage_digital-humanities/README.md

 # to do

+- results
+    + `R` is strikingly prominent
+        * add column with KWIC to the intermediate data output
 - add DHd abstracts from the GitHub repositories
 - run R scripts for frequencies of our controlled vocabulary of tools and concepts on the DHd data